ArcTucruz/DSA-Group-A-TodoList/README.md

-# A To-Do List created by the member of Group 1 of Data Structures And Algorithms.
+# A To-Do List Program
-** Data Structures and Algorithm Group 1 **
+** created by the member of Group 1 of Data Structures And Algorithms **
-Member:
+- Member:
 1. Ahmad Nurfais (2021390009)
 2. Andi Muhammad Imam Akbar (202140001)
 3. Dicky Aditrianza (2021390006)